Theses

 This thesis conducts a comprehensive literature review mapping the landscape of opportunities and challenges when Generative AI interacts with IoT-based systems.
 While GenAI applications have demonstrated value across various domains, numerous technical and conceptual issues remain unexplored at this intersection.
 Key challenges include managing the volume and velocity of IoT sensor readings for real-time integration, addressing the unique temporal and contextual characteristics of sensor data that complicate standard GenAI retrieval approaches, and mitigating hallucination phenomena where models generate factually incorrect information.
 Ethical dimensions around data privacy, fairness, and accountability are examined, particularly in sensitive domains like smart healthcare.
 The research employs structured literature reviews to identify dominant research streams and gaps in peer-reviewed work, with Smart City applications serving as a primary domain for IoT-based use cases.
 Qualitative methods including idea-generation workshops and stakeholder interviews map the problem space, while analysis of prototype artifacts and log data provides contextualized, real-world problem evidence.
 This exploratory, inductive approach follows the eDSR methodology's first echelon.

-- Indicate the date when you would like to write the thesis (from/until).
+4. Indicate the period in which you would like to write the thesis.

 Templates